 Why Volunteer?

 At GoVolHerts we understand that finding the time to volunteer can be a challenge.
 However, the benefits of volunteering can be huge!
-We know that volunteering can make a significant difference to the lives of Hertfordshire residents, but the benefits can be even greater for you!
+Volunteers tell us the main reason they volunteer is to make a difference for others, but did you know the benefits can be even greater for you?
 Volunteering can help you to find friends, connect with the community, learn new skills, or enhance your career.
 It can also improve your health and wellbeing.
-Whether you’re interested in a long-term role or simply helping out as a one-off activity, GoVolHerts can help you to discover your ideal opportunity.
+Whatever your circumstances and interests, GoVolHerts can help you to discover your ideal opportunity.

 Volunteering Can Lead to a Job You Love!